lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 ### Primary Theme

-It is a sacred privilege to teach children.
-Jesus Christ taught, “Behold your little ones” and “feed my lambs” (3 Nephi 17:23; John 21:15).
-By following these invitations, Primary leaders love and teach children in the Savior’s way.

 The Primary theme is a reminder of the blessings of serving in Primary:

 “All thy children shall be taught of the Lord; and great shall be the peace of